yt-project/yt/doc/source/cookbook/simple_plots.rst

-By adding multiple fields to a single :class:`~yt.visualization.plot_window.SlicePlot` or :class:`~yt.visualization.plot_window.ProjectionPlot` some of the overhead of creating the data object can be reduced, and better performance squeezed out.
+By adding multiple fields to a single :class:`~yt.visualization.plot_window.SlicePlot` or :func:`~yt.visualization.plot_window.ProjectionPlot` some of the overhead of creating the data object can be reduced, and better performance squeezed out.
 This recipe shows how to add multiple fields to a single plot.
 See :ref:`slice-plots` and :ref:`projection-plots` for more information.